limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 ## Introduction

 Taxonomic assignments of metabarcoding reads requires a comprehensive reference library.
 For 16S and 18S metabarcode reads, we use the Silva high quality ribosomal databases (Glöckner et al., 2017) for reference libraries, with slight modification.
 For all other metabarcodes we construct custom reference libraries using our in-house wrapper script, **CRUX**: **C**onstructing **R**eference libraries **U**sing e**X**isting tools.
 CRUX generates reference libraries by running in silico PCR (**ecoPCR**; Ficetola et al., 2010) against the EMBL standard nucleotide sequence database (Stoesser et al., 2002) to generate a seed library of reads with unique taxon identifiers.
 We verify that the seed library reads match the amplicon by checking for primer regions and trimming them using **cutadapt** (Martin, 2011).
 Because many sequencing records are deposited to Genbank (Benson et al., 2012) with the primer regions removed from the read, we **BLAST** (Camacho et al., 2009) the seed library against the NCBI nucleotide blast database (ftp://ftp.ncbi.nlm.nih.gov/blast/).
 Blast results are de-replicated by version accession number and converted to fasta format.
 A taxonomy identification file is generated from the fasta formatted blast output using **entrez-qiime** (https://github.com/bakerccm/entrez_qiime), the NCBI’s taxonomy dump and map of association between taxonomy and accession version numbers (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
-The down stream metabarcoding Anacapa pipeline (https://github.com/limey-bean/Anacapa) iteratively runs **Bowtie2** (Langmead et al., 2009) to assigns reads to references databases clustered at decreasing similairy (99, 97, 95, 90, 85, 80 percent).
-There databases are generated using **Qiime** (Caporaso et al., 2010) to cluster the reference library at 99, 97, 95, 90, 85, 80 percent sequence similarity using **Usearch** (Edgar, 2010) and generate a corresponding taxonomy file assign taxonomy in **Qiime** using **Uclust** (Edgar, 2010).
-The final step is to reformat the reference reads into **Bowtie2** formatted data index libraries.
+The down stream metabarcoding Anacapa pipeline (https://github.com/limey-bean/Anacapa)runs **Bowtie2** (Langmead et al., 2009) to assigns reads to these references databases and generate a corresponding taxonomy file.
+Thus the final step is to reformat the reference reads into **Bowtie2** formatted data index libraries.

 Next steps: The reference library can then be used to generate a multiple sequence alignment and a phylogenetic tree using (decide, ask Tyler...).